vault12/transistor-background-fetch/README.md

 Forked from [https://github.com/transistorsoft/transistor-background-fetch/]()

-Modified to force reload app only if device is locked.
+Modified to force reload app on Android only if device is locked.

 To build this lib and update `.aar` package bundled in `cordova-plugin-background-fetch` cordova plugin, follow the next steps: